Iloke-Alusala/Dark-Diary/README.md

 1. Import the `Folder.dart` file into your project.
 2. Create instances of the `Folder` class to represent folders in your application.
-3. Utilize the provided methods for JSON serialization and copying folder objects./code> |
+3. Utilize the provided methods for JSON serialization and copying folder objects.

 </details>